Auckland Transport (AT) has created six new berths on the west side of Queens Wharf.

 Creating six new berths on the west side of Queens Wharf is the first step towards a modern, consolidated ferry terminal for Auckland.
 Further development will occur post-2021.

-- 6 new wharfs will be built (Queens Wharf East).
+- 6 new wharfs have been built off Queens Wharf.

 - Pier 4 will be decommissioned as part of future developments after 2021.